Site-specific theatre

-Site-specific theatre is a theatrical production that is performed at a unique, specially adapted location other than a standard theatre.
-This unique site may have been built without any intention of serving theatrical purposes (for example, a hotel, courtyard, or converted building).
+Site-specific theatre is a theatrical production that is performed at a unique location other than a theatre.
+This site may have been built without any intention of serving theatrical purposes (for example, a hotel, courtyard, or converted building).
 It may also simply be an unconventional space for theatre (for example, a forest).
 Site-specific theatre seeks to use the properties of a unique site's landscape, rather than a typical theatre stage, to add depth to a theatrical production.
 Sites are selected based on their ability to amplify storytelling and form a more vivid backdrop for the actors in a theatrical production.
 A performance in a traditional theatre venue that has been transformed to resemble a specific space (for example, a junkyard), can also be considered as site-specific, as long as it no longer has the functionality (i.e. seats, stages) that a traditional theatre would have.

 Site-specific theatre frequently takes place in structures originally built for non-theatrical reasons that have since been renovated or converted for new, performance-based functions.

+It often involves research of the site prior to the performance.

 Definitions of site-specific theatre are complicated by its use in both theatre studies and visual art, where it is also referred to as site-specific performance.